oracle-livelabs/security/story-hack/story-hack.md

     ---

-## Task 5: Detect and mitigate the risk of data exfiltration through an application
+## Task 2: Data exfiltration through an application

 Next, our attackers will attempt to indirectly retrieve data from the database by attacking an application connected to the database.
 Their risk of detection goes up because (hopefully) the application is being monitored for this type of attack using tools like Web Application Firewall (WAF).